-- The primary and secondary nodes in a cluster must be running the same firmware version, on the same hardware version (G1, V1, or E1). - CC-SG must in Primary/Backup mode to be used for clustering.
+- The primary and secondary nodes in a cluster must be running the same firmware version, on the same hardware version (G1, V1, or E1). - Your CC-SG network must in Primary/Backup mode to be used for clustering.
 Clustering will not work with an Active/Active configuration.
-Please refer to About Network Setup (on page 155) for details. - Date, time, and time zone settings are not replicated from the Primary Node to the Secondary Node.
+Please refer to About Network Setup (on page 158) for details. - Date, time, and time zone settings are not replicated from the Primary Node to the Secondary Node.
 You must configure these settings in each CC-SG before you create the cluster.